NillionNetwork/nillion-docs/docs/hacker-house-goa.md

 4. Once you have completed the quickstart, add at least one new [nada program](/nada-lang-programs) to your repo (bonus points for creativity, but make sure it compiles and runs)
     - Python quickstart: add your nada program in your repo's [programs](https://github.com/NillionNetwork/nillion-python-starter/tree/main/programs) folder.
-    - JavaScript quickstart: add your program in your repo's [next-project-programs/src](https://github.com/NillionNetwork/scaffold-nillion/tree/main/packages/nillion/next-project-programs/src) folder.
+    - JavaScript quickstart: add your program in your repo's [public/programs](https://github.com/NillionNetwork/cra-nillion/tree/main/public/programs) folder
     - The Nillion team will review all your new nada programs and award $20 prizes to the best 50.

 5. Fill out [this form](https://forms.gle/8mWZyvdirzc66B679) to complete the initial Nillion task for Hacker House Goa.